pona-la/lipu-sona/pages/tokipona/index.md

 My goal here is to try and present a version that tries to account for the different ways people speak and write toki pona and the way it is being used now.
 Some pages will include "Dialectal differences" sections, in which these differences will be covered.
+Some of the larger differences will be described right away.
+I will provide my personal opinions on some of these differences, so while this course does try to be exhaustive, it is not impartial.

-The page numbered zero will provide basic info on the language's spelling and pronunciation, and each page past that will introduce 10 new words.
+The page numbered zero will provide basic info on the language's spelling and pronunciation, and each page past that will introduce 10 words from the language's 120 word dictionary.

 ## Table of Contents